Court of Protection

-- Deciding whether someone can make their own decision or need an Attorney or Deputy to make that decision for them;
+- Deciding whether someone can make their own decision or needs an Attorney or Deputy to make that decision for them

-- Oversight of Deputies who deal with property and financial affairs;
+- Overseeing Deputies who deal with property and financial affairs

 Why choose us

-Issues surrounding mental capacity are often complex because the issue of whether a particular person can make a particular decision about their own lives can be inherently difficult.
+Issues surrounding mental capacity are often complex because deciding whether a person can make decisions about their own lives can be inherently difficult.
 Each case involves difficult judgements about an individual’s ability to understand the issue and make an informed decision about it.
 The Court of Protection also needs to balance protecting vulnerable people and allowing them as much autonomy over their own lives as possible.

-The procedures within the Court of Protection are complicated and the paperwork is required to be completed meticulously.
-Gilbert Stephens has a team of lawyers who have made a specialism of dealing with applications to the Court of Protection who can guide you through the processes whether you:
+The procedures within the Court of Protection are complicated and the associated paperwork must be completed meticulously.
+Gilbert Stephens has a team of lawyers who are specialists in dealing with applications to the Court of Protection, they can guide you through the processes, whether you:

 - Need to take on the financial affairs of a mentally incapacitated friend or relative:

-- Need to bring your concerns about the conduct of a Deputy or an Attorney to the attention of the Court of Protection; or
+- Need to bring your concerns about the conduct of a Deputy or an Attorney to the attention of the Court of Protection